APercy/hidroplane/README.md

 * Forward: go down flying - nose down
 * Left/right: Turn to left/right, work on and out ground.
 * Left and Right together: center all commands
+* Sneak and Jump together: give/take the controls to/from pilot student

 -----------------------
 License of source code: